microsoft/botframework-solutions/docs/_docs/skills/samples/email.md

   - *Read email from Philippe*
   - *Read unread email*
 - Reply to an Email
-  - *Reply with "I will call you back"*
+  - *Reply with I will call you back*
   - *Respond to my email*
 - Select an Email
   - *The third search result please*